waitinfuture/emapreduce/intl.en-US/User Guide/Job/Pig job configuration.md

     ```

 2. Save this script into a script file, such as script1-hadoop-oss.pig, and then upload it to an OSS directory\(for example, oss://path/to/script1-hadoop-oss.pig\).
-3. Log on to the [Alibaba Cloud E-MapReduce Console Job List](https://emr.console.aliyun.com/?spm=5176.doc28084.2.1.gxpx8G#/job/region/cn-hangzhou).
+3. Log on to the [Alibaba Cloud E-MapReduce Console](https://emr.console.aliyun.com/?spm=5176.8250060.103.1.48466f55SEaqMe#/cn-hangzhou).
-4. Click **Create a job** in the upper right corner to enter the job creation page.
-5. Enter the job name.
+4. At the top of the navigation bar, click **Data Platform**.
+5. In the **Actions** column, click **Design Workflow** of the specified project.
+6. On the left side of the Job Editing page, right-click on the folder you want to operate and select **New Job**.
+7. In the **New Job** dialog box, enter the job name and description.
-6. Select the Pig job type to create a Pig job.
-This type of job is submitted in the background by using the following process:
+8. Select the Pig job type to create a Pig job.
+This type of job is submitted in the background by using the following method:

     ```
     pig [user provided parameters]
     ```

+9. Click **OK**.

+    **Note:** You can also create subfolder, rename folder, and delete folder by right-clicking on the folder.

-7. Enter the **Parameters** in the option box with parameters subsequent to Pig commands.
+10. Enter the parameters in the **Content**box with parameters subsequent to Pig commands.
 For example, if it is necessary to use a Pig script uploaded to OSS, the following must be entered:

     ```
     -x mapreduce ossref://emr/checklist/jars/chengtao/pig/script1-hadoop-oss.pig